Booking hold

 Per-day go/no-go on a multi-day itinerary.

 The confidence detail decomposes the scalar confidence into four interpretable factors.
-Booking flows can gate UX decisions on the SUB-factor they care about (e.g., "warn user when providerSkill < 0.7 for their region").
+Booking flows can gate UX decisions on the sub-factor they care about (for example, warn the user when providerSkill < 0.7 for their region).

 {